curtaturc/AutoSplitTools/.github/ISSUE_TEMPLATE/asl_needs_fixes.md

 ---
 name: An auto splitter needs fixes!
 about: Help me help you by providing me with some helpful information.
-title: "[GAME NAME] auto splitter does not [start, split, reset, remove loads, sync to game time]"
+title: "[GAME NAME] autosplitter does not [start, split, reset, remove loads, sync to game time]"
 labels: ''
 assignees: ''